 Day 12 in Galway

 This little harbour city on the west coast will make you feel like you’ve stepped back in time to Medieval Ireland.
+An unmissable stop on any Ireland road trip.

 - Galway City Museum